 About the Scholarship

-The Icelandic Ministry of Culture and Business Affairs awards annually a number of scholarships for foreign students to study in the BA programme for Icelandic as a Second Language at the University of Iceland in Reykjavík.
+The Icelandic Ministry of Culture and Business Affairs awards annually a number of scholarships for students coming from foreign universities to study the BA programme in Icelandic as a Second Language at the University of Iceland in Reykjavík.
 The scholarship program is administrated by the Árni Magnússon Institute for Icelandic Studies.
-Approximately 14 scholarships are awarded for the period from September 1 to May 31 each year.
+Approximately 12 scholarships are awarded for the period from September 1 to May 31 each year.

 The scholarships are intended for students of modern Icelandic who have completed at least one year of university study in humanities.
 In addition, students must demonstrate a basic knowledge of Icelandic to satisfy the entry requirements for BA studies in Icelandic as a Second Language (i.e., a knowledge of Icelandic equivalent to the skills acquired by completing Icelandic Online 1 and Icelandic Online 2, both of which are self-study courses offered free online).
 Preference will, as a rule, be given to candidates under 35 years of age.